Learn about cosmetology programs in community colleges.

 Located in Pinehurst, North Carolina, Sandhill Community College

 provides students with a comprehensive cosmetology program of information, training, and support.
 As Sandhill explains, “The Cosmetology curriculum is designed to provide competency-based knowledge, scientific/artistic principles, and hands-on fundamentals associated with the cosmetology industry.
 The curriculum provides a simulated salon environment which enables students to develop employable skills.”
 In addition to extensive classroom and training experience, added course work includes “instruction in all phases of professional imaging, hair design, chemical processes, skin care, nail care, multi-cultural practices, business/computer principles, product knowledge, and other selected topics.”

 Sandhill Community College

-accepts new students each semester, and also provides students with both full-time and part-time day / evening programs.
-Upon completing the program, students will earn a diploma and will be associated in Applied Science.
+accepts new students each semester, and also provides students with both full-time and part-time day/evening programs.
+Upon completing the program, students will earn a diploma and will be an Associate in Applied Science.

 The Houston Community College

 Systems offer a variety of cosmetology degrees, including “an Associate of Applied Science or Certificate in the Cosmetology Operator course and the Cosmetology Instructor course,” in addition to “certificate programs in Facial Specialist, Manicure Specialist, and Salon Manager.”

 Providing students with convenient support, the Houston Community College

 Systems offer diverse program options at a number of campus locations: “The Cosmetology Program is located at Northwest College and offered at three colleges.
 You may choose the program that is closest to the area of Houston where you live.”
 In addition to providing students with convenient access to classes, the program is designed to support students with classroom lectures, demonstrations, hands-on assignments, field trips, and practical applications.